The FAFT Travel Rule - now also for crypto service providers?

 This could soon change.

-Future impact on the crypto world
+Future implications for the crypto world

 It obliges crypto service providers such as crypto exchanges to report every transaction to the authorities.
 Data such as the name, address, date of birth and account number of the sender and recipient of the payments are to be forwarded.
 All crypto transactions are to be affected by the reporting obligation.
-Although the FAFT recommendation only includes all crypto-transactions above a minimum threshold of 1,000 euros, the EU Commission wants to go one step further: it wants to introduce a zero-euro threshold.
-The reason for this is that small crypto transactions are often used for terrorist financing or money laundering.
+Although the FAFT recommendation only includes all crypto transactions above a minimum threshold of 1,000 euros, the EU Commission wants to go one step further: it wants to introduce a zero-euro threshold.
+The reason for this, it says, is that small crypto transactions are often used for terrorist financing or money laundering.
 A zero-euro threshold would ensure full traceability of all transactions and prevent such a loophole for illegal activities.

 Nothing is final yet.